 --PAGE_BREAK--Podgorica

 Ulcinj (more often its name is pronounced “in reverse” - Ulcinj) is the southernmost city of Montenegro and one of the oldest cities in the country.
 The Old Town, the Catholic Church of St. Mark, the ruins of ancient Svach, the Turkish barutan (XVIII century), the Balsic palaces, the Chamber of Venice, the exotic Shatsk Lake and many other historical places are interesting here.
 You can visit the City Museum, which is a whole historical and cultural complex, the remains of the Venetian walls and an ethnographic museum with an excellent collection of exhibits.
-To the south of Ulcinj stretches the famous Velika Plaža (Big Beach), almost
+To the south of Ulcinj stretches the famous Velika Plaža (Big Beach), almost 13 km, consisting of the purest dark sand, which has healing properties.

 2.3 Churches, monasteries and fortresses